How to Play in Stretched Resolution Valorant: All GPU Guides

 Setup Valorant Stretched Resolution for Intel GPU Users

 If you’re using an Intel Graphics Card, then this solution to set stretch res in Valorant is for you.
-Intel graphics card users are often forgotten, but even then there’s still a way you can set a custom resolution to play Valorant with the easiest agents.
+Intel graphics card users are often forgotten, but even then there’s still a way you can set a custom resolution to play the game with the hottest Valorant Agents.

 Here’s how you set a stretched resolution if you have an Intel GPU:

-- Make sure you have downloaded the Intel Graphics Command Center
+- Make sure to download the Intel Graphics Command Center

 - Open the Intel Graphics Command Center app